 The equivalency degree programs are specially designed for students who wish to complete music therapy training (attaining MT-BC eligibility) at the graduate level.
-Typically, these students have an undergraduate degree in music (or related field) and are versatile instrumentalists and vocalists, but have not yet studied music therapy.
+Typically, these students have an undergraduate degree in music (or related field) and are versatile instrumentalists and vocalists but have not yet studied music therapy.
 Students in this program complete the requirements for Board Certification through 500-level courses, and then continue with courses in advanced clinical practices (identical to the Advanced Level program).

-Advanced Level Program: Students with a Bachelor's Degree of Music Therapy and MT-BC Credential The advanced counseling (MMTC) and professional (MAMT) degree programs are specially designed for accredited music therapists (MT-BC) who wish to develop advanced skills in music therapy clinical practice, with a special emphasis on advanced clinical practices.
+Advanced Level Program: Students with a Bachelor's Degree of Music Therapy and MT-BC Credential

+The advanced counseling (MMTC) and professional (MAMT) degree programs are specially designed for accredited music therapists (MT-BC) who wish to develop advanced skills in music therapy clinical practice, with a special emphasis on advanced clinical practices.
 The MMTC degrees are designed for music therapists who wish to complete the academic requirements to qualify for a License as a Professional Counselor (LPC) in Pennsylvania.
 Detailed information and links to state requirements are provided in the Music therapy Graduate Handbook.

-Master of Music Therapy and Counseling versus Master of Arts in Music Therapy mental health counseling program.
+Master of Music Therapy and Counseling versus Master of Arts in Music Therapy

+The Master of Music Therapy and Counseling degrees are designed for music therapists who wish to complete the academic requirements to qualify for a License as a Professional Counselor (LPC) in Pennsylvania.
+The degree program contains courses in both the music therapy program and the clinical mental health counseling program.
 Detailed information and links to state requirements are provided in the Music therapy Graduate Handbook.
-Students in the Master of Arts in Music Therapy degree programs are designed to prepare students to enhance their professional music therapy practice through core courses and elective credits in music therapy or a related field.
+Students in the Master of Arts in Music Therapy degree programs are designed to prepare students to enhance their professional music therapy practice through core courses and elective credits in music therapy or a related field .